Ever since her breakthrough role in the 1995 film Se7en, Gwyneth Paltrow has dominated Hollywood.

 “We built this from the ground up,” the Goop magnate, 49, shares, adding that she enlisted the help of her longtime collaborators Robin Standefer and Stephen Alesch of Roman and Williams, as well as designer Brigette Romanek, a close friend of more than two decades.

-Continue reading about her custom-built “forever, forever home” that she shares with husband, director-producer Brad Falchuk, and their combined four children.
+Continue reading about her custom-built “forever, forever home” that she shares with her husband, director-producer Brad Falchuk (best known for co-creating hit TV series like Glee, American Horror Story, Scream Queens, and Pose) and their combined four children.

 Montecito has always been her go-to